Rules and Regulations

 - The vehicle is parked in such a manner as to create a hazard to other traffic, or it is blocking a roadway or gate.

-- The registered owner has been warned via email that they have had numerous parking citations and any additional offenses will result in their vehicle being towed.
+- The registered owner has been warned via email that they have had four parking citations and any additional offenses will result in their vehicle being towed.

 - The owner of the vehicle fails to register the vehicle and has already received four citations for non-registration.